Sausage Potato Kale Soup

 Step by Step Overview:

-To get started, brown some sliced andouille sausage in a big soup pot with olive oil, or your fat of choice.
+To get started, brown some sliced andouille sausage over medium heat in a big soup pot or dutch oven with olive oil, or your fat of choice.
 Butter and lard are also delicious.

 Remove the sausage with a slotted spoon, leaving the fat behind, and cook chopped yellow onion with a pinch of salt, until softened:

-Next add big chunks of Yukon gold potatoes:
+Next add big chunks of Yukon gold potatoes to your large pot:

 Can you use other varieties?